 The problem is that those savings are regularly inflated.
 If an ad claims that you can save $100 on a laptop for example, be sure to check out the starting price.
 Retailers often use the highest price an item has ever been – not what the item is right now.
-Compared to what the item normally costs, you might only be saving $10 or nothing at all.
+They may also inflate an items price briefly before the sale period to make the markdown look that much more impressive.

 Second rate merchandise

-What retailers would ideally like to create with consumers is a sort shopping mania, where cost overrides every other factor they would usually consider.
-You see a really cheap TV –boom – you buy it.
+Black Friday and similarly "shopping holidays" often create a sort of shopping mania, where customers see appealing price tags and make quick decisions without considering other factors.
+You see a really cheap TV – boom – you buy it.
 That blender is practically free?
 Boom – purchased.

 Unfortunately, even an extremely cheap item may not be worth what you pay for it.
 The deepest discounts on Black Friday and beyond are often for lesser quality items; either older models that retailers are looking to ditch anyway, or low grade items made specifically for deal-hungry Black Friday shoppers.

 Do yourself a favor and do your research beforehand.
 Figure out specifically what you want and stay focused on getting those items and those items only.